-- N1 The number of subentries in the work.2 - N2 Presently unused (may be blank or zero).
+N1 - The number of subentries in the work.3

-The record identification contains the accession number (columns 67-71), the subentry number 999 (columns 72-74), and the sequence number (99999) (columns 75-79).
+The record identification contains the entry number (columns 67-71), the subentry number 999 (columns 72-74), and the sequence number (99999) (columns 75-79).

-1 On files that contain entries with different centre identification characters, column 67 is assigned such that the record sorts at the beginning of the file.
+1 An exchange file may contain entries with the same area character only.
+An exception is for entries with the area characters C, P and T, which must be transmitted in an exchange file with an transmission identification starting from C. On files that contain entries with different area characters, column 67 is assigned such that the record sorts at the beginning of the file.